Skip to main content

 See the full code

-See simple_aptos_token for the complete code as you follow the below steps.
+See simple_digital_asset for the complete code as you follow the below steps.

 Step 4.1: Initializing the clients

-In the first step, the example initializes both the API and faucet clients.
+In the first step, the simple_digital_asset example initializes the Aptos client:

 tip

-By default, the URLs for both the services point to Aptos devnet services.
-However, they can be configured with the following environment variables:
+By default, the Aptos client points to Aptos devnet services.
+However, it can be configured with the network input argument

 Step 4.2: Creating local accounts